SilvenLEAF/YTDownloader/README.md

 ## **How to Install on your PC:**
 You MUST have NodeJS installed.
+Also make sure you have internet connection while running the APP.
 First, clone the repo.
 Then open it in your favourite Text-Editor (mine is VS Code).
 Then run this command on your terminal ***npm install*** .
 This will install all the dependancies.

 Then run ***node app*** on your terminal.
 Wait until you see a message like this ***Server running on port 5000***.
 Then open your favourite Browser (mine is Chrome) and go to this url ***localhost:5000***.
 You'll see the App runnig LIVE on your PC.
 Congrats!